Atharva0718/Gesture-Recognition-ML/README.md

 The dataset is sourced from Kaggle: Leap Motion Gesture Dataset and contains various hand gesture images. link:-https://www.kaggle.com/datasets/gti-upm/leapgestrecog

+Note:- 1)hand_gesture_recognition.py this file is created for train the model
+       2)camera.py this file is created for test the model via camera

 Dataset
 The dataset consists of images of different hand gestures captured using a Leap Motion device.
 It contains multiple classes representing different hand signs.